jfredric/StockBox/git-workflow.md

   * **git checkout master**
 * pull recent changes from the remote
   * **git pull origin master**
+* if there are new changes to master
   * switch back to you feature branch
   * **git checkout** ***branch-name***
   * **git merge master**
   * if there are any conflicts you will need to manually resolve them, looking for the ==== and <<<< in the conflicting files.
     * do another **git merge master** and confirm there are no more conflicts.
     * repeat as necessary
     * Test your code with the new changes.
   * if all is well switch back to master
     * **git checkout master**
 * merge the changes from your feature branch
   * **git merge** ***branch-name***